 |Head Injury/ies leading to Minor damage to the brain||From £14,380 to £40,410||Memory loss and concentration affected.|

 |Head Injury (minor)||Up to £11,980||Only small amount of brain damage or none at all.|

 |Minor severe Psychiatric Problems||Up to £5,500|

-Medical negligence claims can also include claims for other costs and damages incurred as a result of sub-standard care, delayed or misdiagnosis.
+Claims following injury caused by clinical negligence can also include claims for other costs and damages incurred as a result of sub-standard care, delayed or misdiagnosis.
 This can include the cost of prescriptions, the cost of medical care to correct mistakes and also lost earnings incurred from having to take time off work for appointments, treatment and from not being able to work due to a worsening condition or incurred injury.

-For a realistic estimate of the amount of compensation you may be entitled to, use Accident Claims medical negligence compensation calculator which will take into account all your details to give you a rough idea of what you may receive if your claim is successful.
+For a realistic estimate of the amount of compensation you may be entitled to, use Accident Claims’ medical negligence compensation calculator which will take into account all your details to give you a rough idea of what you may receive if your claim is successful.
 If you decide that the amount you see will help you along your road to recovery, then we can connect you with a specialist medical negligence lawyer who will help you with your case.
 For this, and any other enquiries, we offer a free consultation over the phone.
 Simply call us on 0800 073 8801 to get started and to ask questions like “I’m claiming medical negligence, how much will I get?”

 This link will take you to a consultation summary put before the government with responses to suggestions to improve and simplify medical negligence claims processes in order to make it more cost-effective for both parties.